 The Ludlow Garage is a great place to catch a live show, and it’s also Cincinnati’s go-to gastropub, serving delicious burgers and cocktails.
 Originally an automobile shop, it was transformed into a music venue that seats 500, with shows several nights a week.
 Since its start in the 1970s, The Ludlow Garage has been hosting prominent artists and bands, and it even served as the backdrop for The Allman Brothers Band’s live album Live at Ludlow Garage: 1970.

 Located in Mt.
 Adams, The Blind Lemon has been a Cincinnati icon for over 60 years.
 At the front entrance is a neon sign reading “The Garden is Open.”
 To enter, you must follow a narrow brick alleyway that leads to a courtyard filled with greenery, firepits, and an indoor bar area.
 Offering live music 7 nights a week, the Blind Lemon is a quaint and charming place to relax.

 Southgate House Revival

 Located in a renovated historic church, Southgate House Revival is known for its fantastic acoustics and huge stained glass window.
 This music venue includes a fully stocked bar, tables and chairs to relax, an open space for dancing, and 3 separate rooms for shows: The Sanctuary, The Lounge, and The Revival Room.
-Each week you’re sure to catch an open mic night, a small act, or a mix of fun bands and artists, all for an affordable price.
-Catch dinner at Newport on the Levee, just a few blocks away before heading to the show.
+Each week you’re sure to catch an open mic night, a small act, and a mix of fun bands and artists, all for an affordable price.
+Grab dinner at Newport on the Levee, just a few blocks away, before heading to the show.